Battle of Cook's Mills National Historic Site of Canada

 Description of Historic Place

 The Battle of Cook's Mills National Historic Site of Canada is a rolling semi-rural landscape east of the Welland Canal bordering the north bank of Lyon’s Creek in the City of Welland, Ontario.
-It was the site of an important engagement between British and Canadian troops and American forces during the War of 1812.
+It was the site of an engagement between British and Canadian troops and American forces during the War of 1812.
 There are no known extant remains of the battle; however, a cairn and plaque erected by the Historic Sites and Monuments Board of Canada in 1977 marks the south-west corner of the battle site.
 Official recognition refers to the designated polygon north of Lyon's Creek.

 The Battle of Cook’s Mills was designated a national historic site of Canada in 1921 because: